The River Niger

 The River Niger is a play by Joseph A. Walker, first performed by New York City's Negro Ensemble Company off-Broadway in 1972.
 The production made its Broadway debut with a transfer to the Brooks Atkinson Theatre on 27 March 1973 for a run of 162 performances.
-It's a black play, meaning all characters are African American, with the titular river being a pun on the N-word.
+Titled after the West African river, The River Niger sits squarely with the African centered aspirations of the Black Arts Movement.